 OHCA Members: $250/person

-For questions or help registering, contact Melodie King, CMP, Director of Education, Oregon Health Care Association at (503) 726-5227 or email@example.com.
+Contact Melodie King, CMP, Director of Education, Oregon Health Care Association at (503) 726-5227 or firstname.lastname@example.org with questions.

 Frequently Asked Questions:How does this course work?

-Students will need access to the following publications.
-Purchase of books and additional resources will be the responsibility of the student:
+Students will need access to the following publication; purchase of this item will be the responsibility of the student:

 This training will explore all aspects of directing a successful activities department in long term care settings.
 Activity Directors can enroll and begin the training program anytime!
 This course will provide the student with a basic understanding of documentation, implementing successful programs, meeting the individual needs of all residents, leadership skills, and professional networking.
 Course content is delivered through multiple avenues including overall analysis of activity program, client/resident interaction, onsite experience, homework assignments and research.